 How to Get Superhuman in Blox Fruits

 In the vast world of Blox Fruits, players get to learn all manners of fighting styles, each more fantastical than the last.
-From Sharkman Karate to Death Step, you can find your favorite and fight enemies your way.
+From Sharkman Karate to Death Step, you can find your favorites and fight enemies your way.
 One other martial art in Blox Fruits many covet is Superhuman, a powerful fighting style.

 If you’re looking into learning this combat style in Blox Fruit, you’ve come to the right place.
 Superhuman has a few prerequisites, but aside from time, it’s not difficult to obtain.
 Read on to find out more about getting this coveted fighting style.

-Blox Fruits: How to Get Superhuman
+How to Get Superhuman

 The Superhuman fighting style costs 3 million Beli to purchase from the Martial Arts Master in Snow Mountain.
 However, before you can buy and learn the martial art, you must first unlock the following styles as well: